oltodosel/interSubs/README.md

 * Edit `interSubs.lua` to add option where interSubs will start automatically.
 * For Mac also edit configuration at `interSubs.lua`
 * On KDE(kwin) go to Compositor and uncheck "Allow applications to block compositing".
 [Screenshot](https://iwf1.com/wordpress/wp-content/uploads/2017/09/Disable-applications-override-compositor-KDE.jpg).
 * For Windows - port it yourself.
-(It does NOT work on Windows. [reason](https://github.com/mpv-player/mpv/blob/master/DOCS/man/ipc.rst#command-prompt-example))
+(It does NOT work on Windows. [reason](https://github.com/mpv-player/mpv/blob/master/DOCS/man/ipc.rst#command-prompt-example)) and [a possible way to do it](https://github.com/oltodosel/interSubs/issues/40#issuecomment-835767040)).
+Consider installing VirtualBox and Ubuntu or some other user-friendly distro.

 Usage
 -----